daisuke19891023/ml-prep-goap/README.md

 ```

 The command prints metrics and action logs to stdout and writes the same payload to the optional JSON file.
+If the destination directory for ``--json-out`` changes into a symbolic link while the command runs,
+the CLI aborts instead of writing to an unexpected location.

 ## Documentation